|Nutritional Guidelines (per serving)|

-Despite its reputation, the properly poured Rum & Coke is a surprisingly light drink because the cola and ice make up the most of the drink's volume.
-With an 80-proof rum, the 1:2 Rum & Coke weighs in at 12 percent ABV (24 proof) and the 1:3 is a little lighter at 9.5 percent ABV (19 proof).
+Despite its reputation, the properly poured rum and Coke is a surprisingly light drink because the cola and ice make up most of the drink's volume.
+With an 80-proof rum, the 1:2 rum and Coke weighs in at 12 percent ABV (24 proof), and the 1:3 is a little lighter at 9.5 percent ABV (19 proof).